nim-lang/website/jekyll/_posts/2021-03-12-new-Nim-channels.md

 First, we import `std/channels`.

 Then we can create a channel using `newChannel`, which returns a `Channel[T]`.
-It uses `mpmc` internally, which stands for "multiple producer, multiple consumer".
+It uses MPMC internally, which stands for "multiple producer, multiple consumer".
 The `elements` parameter is used to specify whether a channel is buffered or not.
 For an unbuffered channel, the sender and the receiver block until the other side is ready.
 Sending data to a buffered channel blocks only when the buffer is full.
 Receiving data from a buffered channel blocks when the buffer is empty.

 `newChannel` is a generic proc - you can specify the types of the data you want to send or receive.